beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 TLS is application protocol independent; higher-level protocols can layer on top of TLS transparently.
-The TLS standard, however, does not specify how protocols add security with TLS; how to initiate TLS handshaking and how to interpret the authentication certificates exchanged are left to the judgment of the designers and implementors of protocols that run on top of TLS.
+The TLS standard, however, does not specify how protocols add security with TLS, neither how to initiate TLS handshaking through library specific APIs.
+Aditionnaly, the protocol does not describe how to interpret the authentication certificates exchanged as it is left to the judgment of the designers and implementors of protocols that run on top of TLS.

 This document defines TLS version 1.3.
-While TLS 1.3 is not directly compatible with previous versions, all versions of TLS incorporate a versioning mechanism which allows clients and servers to interoperably negotiate a common version if one is supported.
+While TLS 1.3 is not directly compatible with previous versions, all versions of TLS incorporate a versioning mechanism which allows clients and servers to interoperably negotiate a common version if one is supported by both peers.

 This document supersedes and obsoletes previous versions of TLS including version 1.2 {{RFC5246}}.
 It also obsoletes the TLS ticket